nerc-project/nerc-docs/docs/openstack/persistent-storage/object-storage.md

         [profile ''"'"'${OS_PROJECT_NAME}'"'"'']

-Where as Credentials is store here:
+Where as Credentials are store here:

         $ cat ~/.aws/credentials